PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 ~70 in their context!
 It's striking to hear because in under a decade we've gone from translating sentences to pushing models to reason over corpora of millions of tokens!

-Another important detail to keep in mind when discussing the complexity of attention is that attention is highly parallel, so actual wall-clock time differs significantly from raw FLOP counts.
-An interesting lens for thinking about complexity in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
+Another important detail to keep in mind when discussing the complexity of attention is that attention is highly parallel, so actual wall-clock time and raw FLOP counts are two different things.
+An interesting frame for thinking about complexity in a world of increasing compute is: what is the complexity of an algorithm in the limit of infinite parallel compute?
 For a fascinating deep dive on this, see ["Attention is Logarithmic (Actually)"](https://supaiku.com/attention-is-logarithmic).

 Finally, as a personal aside, a pet peeve of mine is when the complexity of attention is written as
 $\mathcal{O}(T^2)$, silently treating the embedding dimension as a constant.
 This is problematic for two reasons.
 First, the embedding dimension is in the thousands for frontier models, so it's not exactly a small constant.
-Second, a sparse attention algorithm that actually addressed the $D$ term and reduced complexity to say, $\mathcal{O}(T^2 \log D)$, could still represent a meaningful advance despite still being quadratic in $T$.
+Second, an attention algorithm that actually addressed the $D$ term and reduced complexity to say, $\mathcal{O}(T^2 \log D)$, could still represent a meaningful advance despite still being quadratic in $T$.

 ---